 Neoprene Cement

-Most glues with “rubber” or “cement” in the name imply they’ll be slightly more flexible than other adhesives, and neoprene cement is no different.
-Neoprene cement can be used to repair rubber soles on shoes, but it can be used to repair the holes in shoes and other common shoe ailments because it works on a variety of materials.
+Most glues with “rubber” or “cement” in the name imply they’ll be more flexible, and neoprene cement is no different.
+Typically, you can use Neoprene cement to repair rubber soles on shoes.
+I believe you can also use it to repair holes in shoes and other common shoe ailments because it works on most materials.

-Not only is neoprene cement flexible and usable on diverse materials, but it’s durable, long-lasting, and anti-corrosive.
+Not only is neoprene cement flexible and usable on diverse materials, but it’s also durable, long-lasting, and anti-corrosive.
 It won’t degrade or break down your shoes over time.
-It also has a quick drying time in addition to all its other perks, making neoprene cement prevalent in shoe repair.
+It also has quick drying time and other perks, making neoprene cement prevalent in shoe repairs.

 Urethane Rubber

-Urethane rubber is a common choice in shoe repair because of how well it bends, its resistance to water, and its ability to withstand heat.
-Check the labels of shoe glues to see if one of the ingredients is urethane rubber.
+Urethane rubber is a common choice for repair shops because of how well it bends, its resistance to heat, and its ability to withstand moisture.
+I recommend that you check the labels of shoe glues to see if one of the ingredients is urethane rubber.
 If it does, you know you’re in good hands.

 Epoxy Glue

 Epoxy glue sets inflexibly.
-Superglue, gorilla glue, and other strong glues in the hardware store are made from some epoxy.
-Epoxies tend to dry more rigid, so you might not want to use a whole lot of it as a way to repair your shoes.
+Superglue, gorilla glue, and other strong glues in the hardware store usually incorporate epoxy in their formula.
+Epoxies tend to dry more rigidly, so I do not recommend that you use them for larger repairs.

-Instead, using epoxy glues as a sort of spot treatment, such as for repairing holes and minor separation from the sole, would be better than large swathes of applied glue.
+I believe that using epoxy glues as a sort of spot treatment, such as for repairing holes and minor separation from the shoe sole, would be better.
 The more glue you have on your shoe, the more likely it will crack over time and render the results null.

 Best Shoe Glue Reviews